Nkluge-correa/Tucano/README.md

 - The `accelerate` configuration file ([`dpo-accelerate-config.yml`](./dpo-accelerate-config.yml))

 To learn more about our preference modeling dataset, read [this dataset card](https://huggingface.co/datasets/nicholasKluge/reward-aira-dataset).

+### Evaluations

+To learn more about the evaluation harness used to access the capabilities of the Tucano series, read [this file](./evaluations/README.md).

 ## Intended Uses